The

 This above Gemara follows the same principle.
 The arrogant person considers himself bigger, or more fit, than others, while in truth, his extra fitness is no more than a lack of fitness.
 He is blemished, or flawed.

 In Sanhedrin 29a, the Gemara derives the rule that “one who adds, takes away” from a verse in Shemot 26:7.
-The verse states that the goat’s hair covering on the Mishkan (the Tabernacle in the wilderness) consisted of eleven curtains of goat’s hair, sewn together into one very long curtain which was draped over the Mishkan.
+The verse states that the goat’s hair covering on the Mishkan[10] consisted of eleven curtains of goat’s hair, sewn together into one very long curtain which was draped over the Mishkan.
 The word the Torah uses for eleven is Ashtei Esreh.
 Had the Torah left out the letter Ayin from Ashtei, the Gemara explains, it would have meant twelve.
 Now that the Ayin is added to the word, it takes away from its meaning, such that it only means eleven.

 Note that this rule is learned from the number eleven.
 Esav’s attitude of “much, much more than I need” is summed up by the number eleven.
 All of his additional wealth just takes him farther from attaining the true goals in life.